 What sets this ETF apart from other ETFs?

 There is not much that differentiates this from other ETFs that track SA listed property.
-The Satrix Property Index fund also tracks this index, although the Coreshares product has outperformed it.
-This may be due to tracking error and timing of inflows into the different products.
+The Satrix Property Index fund also tracks this index.

 There are other ETFs which track listed property in South Africa, but not the J253 index.
 Coreshares has a Proptrax Ten ETF (PTXTEN) which invests equally in the ten biggest companies on the J253 index.
 The PTXTEN ETF is a smart beta product which has outperformed the J253 over most measurement periods, and since its inception in May 2011.